 Following the conclusion of the NFL Draft on Saturday, the Pittsburgh Steelers inked 10 undrafted free agents to contracts.
 One of them was Jake Dixon, an offensive tackle from Duquesne, just two miles away from Heinz Field.
 Dixon’s journey to the NFL was not a straight line however, as the Bethel Park, Pa. native originally committed to play volleyball as a senior in high school.
 As Aidan Joly profiled in the Pittsburgh-Post Gazette last July, Dixon struggled with injuries during his high school football career, which left him with a limited amount of tape to show to potential schools.

-Lewis was recruited by multiple national powerhouses to play volleyball, and ended up at Lewis University in Chicago.
+Dixon was recruited by multiple national powerhouses to play volleyball, and ended up at Lewis University in Chicago.
 While at Lewis, Dixon realized how much he missed playing football and ended up transferring to Duquesne, where he began his career as a tight end.
 A shoulder injury after the 2019 season brought with it a position switch to offensive tackle, which Dixon had to add weight for.
 He’s now listed at 6’5″ and 290 lbs.

 Duquesne offensive coordinator Anthony Doria raved about Dixon.